-Here are some advice on how to survive the experience:
+Here is some advice on how to survive the experience:

 Make it a sport to touch the walls during your walk

 If you’re at a tiny airport, let’s say Doha, what you can do is add a twist to your walks!
-Start with exploring the place, get a grip of it’s size and where you’re aloud to go, you don’t want to miss any walkable area.
+Start with exploring the place, get a grip of its size and where you’re allowed to go, you don’t want to miss any walkable area.
 When you have a road planned out, start walking and make sure to have contact with the wall at all time.
-This way you use every centimeter available and your walk will become a tiny bit longer = you will kill some extra time.
+This way you use every centimetre available and your walk will become a tiny bit longer – you will kill some extra time.

 You’re at an airport because you’ve been or going on a trip.
-Let’s pressume you’ve been on a trip.
+Let’s presume you’ve been on a trip.
 Grab your phone or a piece of paper and start reflecting!
 Example of questions: